 Tools you will need for potty training

-You can properly train your puppy by using certain tools they will make the process easier.
+You can properly train your puppy by using certain tools that will make the process easier.
 Some of the tools used for training are

 - Puppy training pads